emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: wlm92.html

+    GC systems allocate and reuse memory cyclically; this imposes a cyclic pattern on memory accesses that has its own distinctive locality characteristics.
+The cyclic reuse of memory tends to defeat caching strategies if the reuse cycle is too large to fit in fast memory.
+Generational GCs allow a smaller amount of memory to be reused more often.
+This improves VM performance, because the frequently-reused area stays in main memory.
+The same principle can be applied at the level of high-speed cache memories, if the cache is larger than the youngest generation.
+Because of the repeated cycling through a fixed amount of memory, however, generational GC interacts with cache design in unusual ways, and modestly set-associative caches can significantly outperform
+    direct-mapped caches.

+    While our measurements do not show very high miss rates for GCed systems, they indicate that performance problems are likely in faster next-generation systems, where second-level cache misses may cost scores of cycles.
+Software techniques can improve cache performance of garbage-collected systems, by decreasing the cache "footprint" of the youngest generation; compiler techniques that reduce the amount of heap allocation also improve locality.
+Still, garbage-collected systems with a high rate of heap allocation require somewhat more cache capacity and/or main memory bandwidth than conventional systems.

 * .. _WIL92A:

   Paul R. Wilson, Sheetal V. Kakkad.
 1992. "`Pointer Swizzling at Page Fault Time <ftp://ftp.cs.utexas.edu/pub/garbage/swizz.ps>`_".
 University of Texas at Austin.

   .. abstract: wil92a.html

+    Pointer swizzling at page fault time is a novel address translation mechanism that exploits conventional address
+    translation hardware.
+It can support huge address spaces efficiently without long hardware addresses; such large address spaces are attractive for persistent object stores, distributed shared memories, and shared address space operating systems.
+This swizzling scheme can be used to provide data compatibility across machines with different word sizes, and even to provide binary code compatibility across machines with different hardware address sizes.

+    Pointers are translated ("swizzled") from a long format to a shorter hardware-supported format at page fault time.
+No extra hardware is required, and no continual software overhead is incurred by presence checks of indirection of pointers.
+This pagewise technique exploits temporal and spatial locality in much the same way as normal virtual memory; this gives it many desirable performance characteristics, especially given the trend toward larger main memories.
+It is easy to implement using common compilers and operating systems.

 * .. _WIL94: